Meet the SteelMaster Team: William Swafford

 American Energy Partners came to SteelMaster with one of the most unique requests to date.
 They had already designed a large, curved structure and wanted to use our panels as “cladding” to protect from hail and debris during big windstorms.

 “This is the first of its kind and a true one-off.
-Instead of the typical bolted connection, we had to create a solution for installing the panels without access to the underside.
-We ended up with a Z-purlin and huge screws,” said William.
+Instead of the typical bolted connection, we had to create a solution for installing the panels without access to the underside,” said William.

 After a few years of use, AEP sold the property to the OKC Ballet which houses the professional company’s administrative offices, ballet school, and rehearsal space.